What are Orcon Dellocate Snails?

 Beneficial Insects as Pest Control

-One of the biggest benefits to using these beneficial insects as a first line of pest control (rather than chemicals) is that it will continue to work reliably over a long span of time.
+One of the biggest benefits to using these beneficial mollusc as a first line of pest control (rather than chemicals) is that it will continue to work reliably over a long span of time.

 The overuse of chemical pesticides have helped the bad bugs of the garden build up resistance to these pesticides, even the organic ones.
 Organic pesticides often use chemicals too, they’re just naturally sourced.